SanPen/GridCal/README.md

 ## Bug reporting

-You have found a bug in **GridCal** or have a suggestion for a new functionality?
-Then get in touch with us by opening up an issue on the [issue board](https://github.com/SanPen/GridCal/issues) to discuss possible new developments with the community and the maintainers.
+You have found a bug in **VeraGrid** or have a suggestion for a new functionality?
+Then get in touch with us by opening up an issue on the [issue board](https://github.com/SanPen/VeraGrid/issues) to discuss possible new developments with the community and the maintainers.

 ## Contributing

-All contributions to the **GridCal** repository are made through pull requests to the `devel` branch.
+All contributions to the **VeraGrid** repository are made through pull requests to the `devel` branch.
 You can either submit a pull request from the develop branch of your fork or create a special feature branch that you keep the changes on.
 A feature branch is the way to go if you have multiple issues that you are working on in parallel and